connorcl/processed-uci-har-dataset/README.md

 `README.md` (this file) contains information on the files in this repository.

-`CodeBook.md` contains information on the design of the experiment in which the raw data was collected as well as the variables in the tidy dataset `tidy_data.txt` produced by `run_analysis.R`.
+`CodeBook.md` contains information on the variables present in the dataset `tidy_data.txt` produced by `run_analysis.R`.
+It also summarizes the design of the experiment in which the raw data was collected.

+### Data

+`tidy_data.txt` is the tab-delimited data file produced by running `run_analysis.R`.

 ### Processing Scripts